A person working as Agronomist in Norway typically earns around 751,000 NOK. Salaries range from 346,000 NOK (lowest) to 1,190,000 NOK (highest).

 |Tree Specialist||283,000 NOK||-62%|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Norway earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Norway is 5% on average across all career fields.

 ©Salary Explorer 2023